FreeterApp/freeter.io/src/web-apps/payment-processing/btcpay-server/index.md

 4. Paste it to the URL field of Webpage widget on Freeter dashboard.
 5. Done!

+## Embedding BTCPay New Invoice

+1. Sign in to your <a href="{{ curItem.homeUrl|e }}" target="_blank">BTCPay Server</a> instance.
+2. Navigate to the invoices page of a store you want to embed.
+3. Click the create invoice button.
+4. Copy the URL from the browser’s address bar.
+5. Paste it to the URL field of Webpage widget on Freeter dashboard.
+6. Done!

 ## Embedding BTCPay Invoices

 1. Sign in to your <a href="{{ curItem.homeUrl|e }}" target="_blank">BTCPay Server</a> instance.